nicopaik/text-mining/instructions.md

 ## How to proceed

-In order to get started on the assignment, you should fork the base repository for the text mining and analysis mini-project.
+In order to get started on the assignment, you should fork this base repository.
 Once you've forked the repository, clone the repository on your computer.

 You should read this document in a somewhat non-linear/spiral fashion: